 This requires the disclosure of public information of Campus Climate Surveys while also keeping it’s respondents as anonymous.
 All information will be broadcasted on their university websites, giving students and parents access to instances of sexual assault as well as students general attitude about the campus climate.

 Campus climate surveys will create the transparency institutions needs to know where they stand and prioritize areas they need to improve.

 Domino Effect?
 “Yes Means Yes” Law May Be Applicable For The Rest

 Many states have already have some form of sexual assault policy and implementation strategy.
 The feasibility of implementing the “Yes Means Yes” policy statewide (and strictly only in federally funded colleges and universities) can mean that other states can easily adopt these policies, because they already currently exist.

 The “Yes Means Yes” policy (S5965), requires all colleges and universities in the State of New York to implement uniform prevention and response policies and procedures relating to sexual assault, domestic violence, dating violence, and stalking.
-There is already existing policy in states like Michigan.
+There is already an existing policy in states like Michigan.
 Why shouldn’t states follow New York’s lead with “Yes Means Yes” policy and campus climate surveys?

 All in all, “Yes Means Yes” law has been improved, refined, clarified and successfully implemented in two US states.
-Due to it’s broad scope of policy, it is malleable and able to mold and custom-fit into different colleges and universities.
+Due to the broad scope of this policy, it is malleable and able to mold and custom-fit into different colleges and universities.
 It holds a huge capability of spreading around the nation and going viral.
 With that, it has great potential to be applicable to the rest of the states.
 The only question is, will they begin to follow suit?